marcnaa/gemini-2-live-angular/README.md

 1. Launch the application and click the `Connect` button under `Connection Status`
 2. The demo uses Gemini 2.0 LIVE API which requires a WebSocket connection
 3. Monitor the browser's Developer Tools Console for connection issues
-4. Before diving into development, explore Gemini 2.0's realtime capabilities (voice interactions, webcam, and screen sharing) using [Google AI Studio Live](https://aistudio.google.com/live).
+4. Before diving into development, explore Gemini 2.0's Live capabilities (voice interactions, webcam, and screen sharing) using [Google AI Studio Live](https://aistudio.google.com/live).
 This interactive playground will help you understand the available features and integration options before implementing them in your project.

 ### Feature Testing Examples
 Test the various capabilities using these example prompts: